pratikrkcha/GeekHaven-FOSS-2025-Task/README.md

 ## 📂 **File Naming and Submission Format**

-> [!WARNING]
-> Please keep your `public key` and `private key` in `.gitignore` file, as you must totally avoid commiting these files in your github repository.
-But these files must be present locally when executing the test script.

 1. Name your files as follows:
    - The script where commands were being logged: `task_commands.sh`
    - The testing script: `task_tester.sh`